Updated on: 2/22/2019

 "I was backing into this parking spot here and somehow my foot got caught under the brake," the unidentified driver told reporters.
 "It kept the pedal going and it came up on over the curb and I couldn't stop it."

-ORIGINAL STORY: Police are investigating a potentially serious pedestrian collision that occurred on a sidewalk near the Federal Building in downtown Seattle Thursday afternoon.
+ORIGINAL STORY: Police are investigating a potentially serious pedestrian accident that occurred on a sidewalk near the Federal Building in downtown Seattle Thursday afternoon.

 According to KIRO, an adult couple was walking on the sidewalk near the Federal Building, located on 2nd Avenue near Madison Street, Thursday when the driver of an SUV reportedly lost control of the vehicle while he was attempting to put the car in reverse.